zhufuyi/sponge_doc/en/web-development-mysql.md

 ### 🏷Creating a Web Service Project

-In the sponge UI interface, navigate to the left sidebar, click on "SQL," and then click on "Create Web Project."
-Fill in the `MySQL DSN address`, click the "Get Table Names" button, select the table names (you can select multiple), and then fill in the other parameters.
+In the sponge UI interface, navigate to the left sidebar, click on "SQL," and then click on "Create Web Service" Fill in the `MySQL DSN address`, click the "Get Table Names" button, select the table names (you can select multiple), and then fill in the other parameters.
 Hover over the question mark `?` to view parameter explanations.
 After filling in the parameters, click the "Download Code" button to generate the complete project code for the web service, as shown in the image below:

 ![web-http](assets/images/web-http.png)